sklblockchain-ui/25030303_ZaeimZHD/README.md

 Conclusion for Cryptcat
 Cryptcat enables encrypted communication between systems, making it useful for maintaining secure access during post-exploitation activities.
 By configuring listener mode and encryption keys, it demonstrates how secure remote sessions can be established and maintained in a controlled lab environment.
+This command starts a listener that waits for encrypted connections.
+It demonstrates how secure remote communication channels can be established during post-exploitation.

 ## c.
 Webshells